ondanieldev/wellets-backend/RULES.md

 **BUSINESS RULES**

-- [x] it is not possible to register with an email that is already in use;
+- [x] it is not possible to sign up with an email that is already in use;
 - [x] the password must be greater than or equal to 6 characters;

 ## Sign in